 Do you already know:

-- On Freedom Road through the Canadian wilderness to Labrador
+- The Trans Labrador Highway through the Canadian wilderness to Labrador

 - Muskoka Cottage Country in Ontario